hoffmannjordan/Tensor-Flow-Demo/README.md

-# Tensor Flow Demo for Mathematicians and Physicist
+# Tensor Flow Demo for Mathematicians and Physicists
 Tensor Flow demo for Harvard Machine Learning Supergroup.
 The goal is to get you up and running with rather bare-bones code for three different tasks.

 Code written by Jordan Hoffmann and Shruti Mishra